How to explain abduction without scaring your child

 - “What do you mean by BOTH?
-I have Dill, Tek was with you!”
+Dill is here, Tek was with you!”
 I tried to keep calm.
-My hands shivered, and Dill looked up at me.
+Dill looked up at my shivering hands.

-- “Tek not here.
-He was riding his bike around the playground and now I can’t see him.”
+- “I. Don't.
+See.
+Tek.
+He was riding his bike.”
 My husband was out of breath from running.

-- “Should I call the police now or should we make one more round running?”
-I wondered.
-One scary thought ran after another.
+- “Should I call the police now, or should we make one more round running?” - one scary thought ran after another.

 - What if he’s in trouble?
-What if he’s suffering?
-He’s just a little boy.
 What if I never see him again?”

 This is what happened

 - “He’s here.
-I found him!” – I could barely hear my husband’s voice over our son crying in the background.
+I found him!” – I could barely hear my husband’s voice.

-I let the out the breath I’d been holding, and the tears dropped on my cheeks.
+I let out the breath I’d been holding, and the tears dropped on my cheeks.

-Kids run off in an unknown direction with their new friends, ride their bikes way too far, hide in the store, or just walk away without paying attention and get lost.
+When your child runs off in an unknown direction with a new friend, rides his bike way too far, hides in a store, or walks away without paying attention, and he gets lost.

 - “How did you get here?”

-- “I was riding my bike around the playground.
-I was chasing a squirrel.
+- “I saw a squirrel and ran after it.
 I thought you went to the parking lot,” he said.

-I thought that at 4 years old my son was way too young to be required to share his plans before leaving.
+I thought that a 4-year-old was way too young to be required to share his plans before leaving.

 How wrong I was.

-Mistake #2: The other half was how to explain the worst safety topic ever in an age-appropriate way without scaring him.
+I didn't know how to explain it in an age-appropriate way without scaring him.

-Abduction bothers you more than your kids.
-Abduction by strangers are less common than those committed by people that kids knew or "kinda" knew (sometimes without their parents knowing).
+Keep in mind that abduction by strangers is less common than those committed by people that kids knew or "kinda" knew (sometimes without their parents knowing).